neogeno/shango-lightning-wallet/README.md

 Moreover, the promise of LN is that we can do fast, Ubiquitous transfers and what is the point if you can only send funds but not receive funds whilst you are mobile?
 How is your friend going to pay you back for his share of dinner and how will you receive refunds for purchases?

 The Shango Cloud Node or your own Privately hosted node can be called upon 24x7 and will always stay on-line to catch such cheaters in the act and give you all the money as a penalty.
-This is and should be the preferred solution at this moment in time.
+If fuzzy warm feelings are what you are after, you will also be glad to know that running a full node helps you earn a few pennies to route payments, makes the network more reliable decentralised unlike the leeching of resources that happens when you use a on/off mobile wallet.
+Cloud nodes is and should be the preferred solution at this moment in time.